OlivierLD/raspberry-coffee/Celestial.Almanac/README.md

 > _Note_: This is actually an interesting exercise.
 Those celestial calculations involve **_a lot_** of code (more than **20K** lines of code, for each language presented here).
 > It is always interesting to consider the following aspects:
-> - Productivity (how long it takes to write the _right_ code), with and without an IDE - when it exists
+> - Productivity (once you know what you want, how long does it takes to write the _right_ code, with and without an IDE - when it exists)
 > - Readability (do you still understand what you wrote two weeks later 🤓)
-> - Speed of execution
+> - Speed of execution (C is probably the fastest, but how far behind are the others?)
 > - Debugging (local, remote, ...)
 > - Maintainability (can someone who did not write it add feature(s) or maintain the code)
+>
+> _To keep in mind:_ An extra detail, the code presented here can run _**in standalone**_ on a single machine.
+It does not need to communicate
+> with any other resources (on the net, in the cloud, wherever) to reach its goals, to do its job, to complete its work.
+> Do keep this important aspect in mind when you setup your mind about the best language ever. 😜

 Beside Java, we (will) have
 - [ES6](./ES6/README.md)